timschmidt/alumina/README.md

 # Alumina - a firmware and user interface for CNC and more

+No license is granted to redistribute this work under any circumstance.

 Todo:
 - [ ] read boot button as input and display status
 - [ ] parse self.url and use host portion to address microcontroller instead of hard coded uri